Audio Engineering for Beginners

 Yes, if you thought the engineering world was totally nerdy, the audio engineer could be described as the cool kid on the block.
 After all, there’s something pretty cool about manipulating sound.
 And ultimately for many audio engineers – creating music.
-If you’ve always been interested in all-things-audio, stick around while we break down some of the basics of audio engineering.
+If you’ve always been interested in all-things-audio, stick around while we break down some of the basics of audio engineering for beginners.

 What is audio engineering?

 – Audio engineering is the process of manipulating and reproducing sound.
 Whether it’s the audio for a music video, a sports broadcast, or Jay-Z laying down a fresh track in the recording studio, the sound has been engineered in some way.
 There are differences between engineering live sound and studio sound, but the basics of audio engineering include the following tools.

 – Just like your brain routes signals to the rest of your body, the mixing console does something similar.
 Everything in your audio bag of tricks is controlled and routed through here.
 Think of it as an electronic funnel that processes multiple signals down into one path.
 And each signal is a different channel.
 The channels can be individually adjusted and then mixed together to create a unique sound.

 – An equalizer is used to correct or adjust individual frequencies.
 It’s also used to eliminate or soften certain sounds.
 It all happens by tweaking a particular frequency up or down to boost or weaken the audio signal.
 An example would be when you adjust the treble or bass to change the balance of sound coming from your stereo.